 First things first: You need an adequate, reliable internet connection to clients, coworkers, and the outside world in general.
 First, you’ll need to find the speed that’s right for your operations.
 If you’re having trouble streaming Netflix without interruption, you’re too low.
 Netflix uses a minimum of 3 Mbps for standard definition, up to 25 Mbps for HD and 4K content.

 You can call your provider to find out what speed you’re running and what you could be running, but it’s also worth trying a website like Fast.com or Speedtest.net to see what kind of a download speed you’re actually getting.
 Just because Verizon says you’re getting 1,000 Mbps doesn’t mean it’s true.
 If you have several people working from home on a Wi-Fi network, it’s also worth looking into Wi-Fi 6, which is better at handling multiple heavy streams simultaneously.

 Video conferencing is all the rage these days.
 Even if you’re not conducting a lot of face-to-face business, you may find it’s good to have in case you need a boost of inspiration.
 A group call is a great way to provoke creativity and maintain coworker morale.

 At SmartBug®, we talk to each other all day on Zoom, which is one of the most popular platforms due to its user-friendliness, reliable conferencing technology, and enterprise-level features.
-Zoom enables you to run webinars, train virtually using screen-share, and hold engaging, interactive meetings.
+Zoom enables you to run webinars, train virtually using screen-share, and hold engaging, interactive meetings, it even allows you to create your own virtual backgrounds.
 Host up to 100 guests for up to 40 minutes across desktop computers, tablets, and mobile devices with the free version, or choose from several other business options—all under $20/month.
 Bonus: Entertain yourself on the weekends by dropping into a friend’s party chat, complete with silly custom backgrounds!